Cuonglearning/GTAIV_InventoryMod/README.md

 ### 4. **Shop System**
    - Buy all types of items from the shop
    - Checkout with shopping cart and shipping fees
-   - Sell valuable items with two options:
+   - Sell valuable items to earn more money
-      + Sell items with a fee with no problem
-      + Sell without fee, the heat will increase (heat is the chance you will get 4 stars wanted level, heat will reset after 24 hours in game after the last time the heat is increased)
    - Sell scrap materials
-   - Be noticed that selling or buying items will trigger in game autosave to save your money amount

 ### 5. **Crafting/Combination System**
    - Combine items to create special food combos